rrmcguinness/proto-diagram-tool/README.md

 source directory and generates Mermaid Diagrams in PROTO_DIAGRAM.md files in each directory.

+> NOTE: Only Proto 3 syntax is supported.

 This utility was created to ease documentation generation of complex Protobuf Libraries in order to simplify understanding the models and services described in a Protobuf.